Browse by Tag

 A gold pan is the cheapest equipment to get started with, only costing about $20.

-Next up are sluices and highbankers for a few hundred dollars, then gold detectors which can cost anywhere from $1,000 (for a Minelab Gold Monster 1000) to $10,000 (for a Minelab GPZ 7000).
+Next up are sluices and highbankers for a few hundred dollars, then gold detectors which can cost anywhere from around $1,000 (for a Minelab Gold Monster 1000) to over $10,000 (for a Minelab GPZ 7000).

 Hiring a gold detector from a gold shop is an excellent way to start out.